showrykarthik125/NetflixContentCaseStudy/README.md

 4. **Materialized View for Monthly Viewership**: Attempted materialized view (`NetflixMonthlyView1`).
 5. **Total Hours Viewed by Language**: Viewership hours by `Language_Indicator`.
 6. **Top 5 Titles by Viewership**: Top 5 titles by viewership hours.
-7. **Content Type Comparison by Month**: Movie vs. show viewership by month.
-8. **Stored Procedure for Dynamic Month Selection**: Query movie/show viewership for a specific month.
+7. **Stored Procedure for Dynamic Month Selection**: Query movie/show viewership for a specific month.
-9. **Seasonal Viewership**: Viewership hours by season (Spring, Summer, Fall, Winter).
+8. **Seasonal Viewership**: Viewership hours by season (Spring, Summer, Fall, Winter).
-10. **Monthly Releases and Viewership**: Release counts and viewership by month.
+9. **Monthly Releases and Viewership**: Release counts and viewership by month.
-11. **Weekly Release Patterns and Viewership**: Release counts and viewership by weekday, with rankings.
+10. **Weekly Release Patterns and Viewership**: Release counts and viewership by weekday, with rankings.

 ## Sample Query Outputs
 Below are sample outputs for selected queries.